bengeof/Drug-Discovery-P0C6X7/Readme.txt

 The program is expected to run for a few hours with variation based on Internet speed and CPU speed.
 Strong Internet connection is mandatory for a successful run.
 The Final Output in the end is top 30 drug leads identified with PubChem CIDs.

+The dependency packages for running the automated virtual screening part of the Code involves the following

+openbabel 2.4.1
+mgltools  1.5.4
+autodock-vina 1.1.2-4

+Since autodock-vina can only be programmatically accessed in a Linux environment, this requires this part of the code be run in a Linux OS